Disclaimer: I don't own Yu-Gi-Oh.

 I'm sorry, but that kind of unnerves me a bit.
 He's roughly my age and has this entire place under his thumb.
 How can we let him get away with it?
 If I had that kind of strength, I can assure you we'd all be doomed.
 When given a control board, there's a ninety-five percent chance I'll find the one trigger that activates the self-destruct mechanism.

 "And whatever you do, Bakura, don't press this…"

 Yeah, it's kinda like that.

 Hey, it's not like Kaiba's doing a bad job.
-I mean, the whole city isn't underwater or just a gaping hole in the ground (not yet).
-It's just not right that a fellow classmate can decide whether or not we get to have sixth period algebra tomorrow by hacking into the school board's main computer system.
+I mean, the whole city isn't underwater or just a gaping hole in the ground (at least not yet).
+But, it's just not right that a fellow classmate can decide whether or not we get to have sixth period algebra tomorrow by hacking into the school board's main computer system.
 (B)